oconnor663/bao/docs/spec.md

 - There are situations where the input length is supposed to be secret, particularly when a cryptographic hash is used as a MAC.
 Publishing it might not be acceptable.

+### Apply secret keys and other general hashing parameters to the root node only.

+It's possible that applying general parameters only to the root could make certain specialized scenarios more efficient.
+For example, if you want to produce 3 different hashes using 3 different personalization strings, you could avoid repeatedly hashing a large input by only re-hashing the root node.
+Though on the other hand, there are also protocols that might rely on parameter tweaks to force the caller to really repeat the work, like proof-of-work or proof-of-storage schemes.

+Regardless of which niche scenario we prefer, the design of BLAKE2 forces our choice here.
+All the hashing parameters other than the last node flag have to be applied at the start of hashing.
+That means they have to be applied to the first chunk, before it's clear whether the first chunk is going to be the root or not.
+A design that applied general parameters only at the root would require incremental implementations either to hash the first chunk two ways in parallel, or to buffer the first chunk and hash it after reading more input.
+Both of those are unacceptable performance costs in time or space.
+A possible compromise could be to apply general parameters to both the root node and the first chunk, but that would confuse everyone and satisfy no one.

+Note that specialized scenarios like above have plenty of options for implementing their own protocols on top of Bao.
+For example, they could hash a large input once with default parameters, and then re-hash the output with their own tweaks.
+Or they could apply a random mask over the input to force re-hashing the whole thing.
+Bao doesn't need to support these cases directly.

 ## Other Related Work